 - Work evenings, weekends and overtime during peak days.

 One of the most typical misconceptions about HVAC is that it’s a blue-collar career.
-You have to have a certain skill set, specialized education and ongoing endorsements.
+You have to have a specific skill set, specialized training and ongoing endorsements.

 It’s a great career possibility if you want to: